BroseleyCameraClub/BroseleyCameraClub.github.io/Competition_Rules.md

 #### Monthly Competition

 <br>
-Monthly Competition entries will be rectangular in shape, and 'up to' but no larger than 7&quot;x5&quot;.
+Monthly Competition entries will be rectangular in shape.
+When competition is printed entries will be 'up to' but no larger than 7&quot;x5&quot;.
 If the image is submitted as 7&quot;x5&quot;, it should be mounted in mounts provided by Broseley Camera Club.
+Where competition is digital, entries can be any size, but rectangular in shape, and emailed before the closing date specified.

-Competition Titles can be found in the current programme lists.
+Competition Subjects can be found in the current programme lists.

-Two free mounts are provided, any more can be purchased from Broseley Camera Club.

-The image title should be presented clearly at the base of the mount.
+The image title should be presented clearly at the base of the mount for print, and each emailed entry, file should reflect the image title.

-It is also optional to write the camera settings on the back of the entry to aid with the 'Critique Session' at the end of each meeting.
+It is also optional to write (email) the camera settings on the back of the entry to aid with the 'Critique Session' at the end of each meeting.

 <br>

 #### Quarterly Competition

 <br>
-Quarterly Competition entries will be rectangular in shape, and 'up to' but no larger than A4.
+Quarterly Competition entries will be rectangular in shape, when printed, should be 'up to' but no larger than A4.
 These entries do not need to be mounted.
+For digital competitions entries can be any size but rectangular in shape.

 Competition Titles can be found in the current programme lists.

-The image title should be presented clearly at the base of the mount.
+The image title should be presented clearly at the base of the mount for print, and each emailed entry, file should reflect the image title.

-It is also optional to write the camera settings on the back of the entry to aid with the 'Critique Session' at the end of each meeting.
+It is also optional to write (email) the camera settings on the back of the entry to aid with the 'Critique Session' at the end of each meeting.

 <br>